ImperialCollegeLondon/ReCoDE-penalised-reg/docs/chapter-2.md

 plot(fit)
 ```
 and we can observe that the coefficients become larger in absolute value as the value of $\lambda$ become smaller.
 So we now have 20 lasso models and we want to pick a single one to use for prediction.
-As mentioned, we can use cross-validation:
+The most popular option is to use cross-validation:
 ```{r}
 fit.cv <- cv.glmnet(x = X, y = y, family = "gaussian", nlambda = 20, lambda.min.ratio = 0.1)
 print(fit.cv)